-RELATED: Gender-neutral bathrooms on campus
+RELATED: Gender-neutral bathrooms at UA

 Staff will not ask for any more information than is required to meet the student’s housing needs, and, to the extent permitted by law, all disclosed information regarding a student’s gender identity will be kept strictly confidential.
 In order to provide support for the needs of current and incoming students for whom sex-segregated housing may not be the best option, please contact Valerie Bloodsworth, Associate Director for Housing and Conference Services, (email@example.com; 330-972-7800) as early in the process as possible so we may offer the widest range of housing options.